PerfectlySoft/PerfectDocs/guide/mustache.md

-# Mustache Template Support for Perfect
+# Mustache Template Support

 Mustache is a logic-less templating system.
-It permits you to use pre-written text files with placeholders.
-The placeholders will be filled in at run-time with values particular to a given request.
+It permits you to use pre-written text files with placeholders that will be replaced at run-time with values particular to a given request.

 For more general information on Mustache, consult the [mustache specification](https://mustache.github.io/mustache.5.html).

-To utilize this module, add this project as a dependency in your Package.swift file.
+To use this module, add this project as a dependency in your Package.swift file.

 ```swift
 .Package(